alexhsamuel/supdoc/README.md

   `inspect.Parameter`: `"KEYWORD_ONLY"`, `"POSITIONAL_ONLY"`,
   `"POSITIONAL_OR_KEYWORD"`, `"VAR_KEYWORD"`, OR `"VAR_POSITIONAL"`.

-- `default`: A odoc for the default value.
+- `default`: A objdoc for the default value.

 - `doc`: A string containing parameter documentation extracted from the callable's docstring.